postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 You can save a request to a collection from the:
 * Sidebar
-* New button in the Header toolbar
+* New button
 * Launch screen

 #### Request builder
-1. Create a new request in the builder.
+1. In the request builder. enter a new request in the builder.
 2. Click the **Save** button.
     [![save button](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SAVE_send2.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/SAVE_send2.png)
 3. Chose an existing collection or a new collection.
 4. Click the **Save** button.

 #### New button
-1. Click the **New button** in the header bar.
+1. In the header toolbar, click the **New button**.
-2. Click Request.
+2. Click "Request".
 3. In the SAVE REQUEST screen, enter a title and description.
 4. Select a collection and save the request in an existing collection or create a new collection.
 5. Click the **Save** button.